 The obvious limitation is that applied without a well-balanced approach, sending an excessive number of push notifications can actually be damaging to the mobile app’s reputation and can trigger the app users’ churn.

-Coming up are Ratings & Reviews as one of the social approve/disapprove signals mobile app users are exposed to with every single app on the App Store or Google Play.
+Coming up are Ratings & Reviews as one of the social approval/disapprove signals mobile app users are exposed to with every single app on the App Store or Google Play.

 Ratings & reviews management